 What cures endometriosis?

 Unfortunately, there is no cure for endometriosis nor one perfect endometriosis treatment.
 Most women suffering from it will need to try many different treatments which can include medications, behavioral therapy, and surgery.
 Endometriosis treatment requires trial and error to find the best combination for any one person.
-But with clear acknowledgement, patience and support, any sufferer can live life to the full and enjoy a healthy pleasureful sex life.
+But with clear acknowledgment, patience and support, any sufferer can live life to the full and enjoy healthy pleasureful sex.